SrnrZ/trained_ml_model_and_heart_app/README.md

 **Feature Contribution Function**

 Random Forests improve perfomance metrics by aggregating multiple decision tress but lose interpretability compared to a signle tree.
 Feature importance mitigates this problem.
 It is aimed at calculating the contribution of each feature to the final model's decision for a specific instance.
+Feature importances are computed as the mean and standard deviation of accumulation of the impurity decrease within each tree.
 More on scikit-learn.

 **Risk Indicator Application**